aws/aws-sdk-go/CONTRIBUTING.md

 *Creating a Pull Request*

 1. Fork the repository.
-2. In your fork, make your change in a branch that's based on this repo's master branch.
+2. In your fork, make your change in a branch that's based on this repo's main branch.
 3. Commit the change to your fork, using a clear and descriptive commit message.
 4. Create a pull request, answering any questions in the pull request form.